lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 ***• 7.1.1 Nftables***

+When running these commands, first do sudo.
+For example sudo apt-get install.

-$ sudo apt-get install -t jessie-backports nftables
+$ apt-get install -t jessie-backports nftables

-$ sudo cp /usr/share/doc/nftables/examples/syntax/workstation /etc/nftables.conf
+$ cp /usr/share/doc/nftables/examples/syntax/workstation /etc/nftables.conf

-$ sudo sed -i 's/flush/#flush/' /etc/nftables.conf
+$ sed -i 's/flush/#flush/' /etc/nftables.conf

-$ sudo systemctl start nftables
+$ systemctl start nftables

-$ sudo systemctl enable nftables
+$ systemctl enable nftables

-$ sudo nft list ruleset # check if the rules have been applied after boot
+$ nft list ruleset # check if the rules have been applied after boot

 $ systemctl status nftables.service # check if the .service has been started

 You now have a "whitelist" firewall that only accepts connections you created yourself.

-If you run into troubles, follow this thread: https://forums.bunsenlabs.org/viewtopic.php?id=1765.
+Problems?
+Follow this thread: https://forums.bunsenlabs.org/viewtopic.php?id=1765.

 **7.2 Mail encryption**